 What are Impact Fee Credits?

-Impact Fee Credits are provided by the city to the developer/owner of a property when the developer provides public capital facilities which were otherwise programmed for construction by the city with Impact Fee funds.
+Impact Fee Credits are provided by the city to the developer/owner of a property through a final impact fee credit agreement when the developer provides public capital facilities which were otherwise programmed for construction by the city with Impact Fee funds.
 In essence, the developer pays the associated impact fees in part or in full by providing the capital facilities.

 What is a Credit Agreement?